strongloop/strongloop.com2/_posts/2019-01-09-december-milestone.md

 published: false
 ---

-Happy new year!
-Hope everyone had a wonderful holiday and be ready to welcome 2019.
-The past December has been a short month due to the vacation days, but we were still able to complete several fixes and to take off in our next focused epics like authentication and building JavaScript LoopBack 4 application.
-You can read more to know about our progress.
+Happy New Year!
+We hope everyone had a wonderful holiday and is ready to welcome 2019.
+This past December has been a short month due to the vacation days, but we were still able to complete several fixes and to take off in our next focused epics like authentication and building JavaScript LoopBack 4 application.
+You can read more about our progress below.

 <!--more-->

-## Community contribution
+## Community Contribution

 In December we received a bunch of document updates and code refactor PRs to improve our code base and user experience.
 LoopBack team appreciates all the contributions that community members have been made through the past year.
 Thank you for participating in the new era of LoopBack.
 We are looking forward to bring more success to LoopBack 4 with you and happy new year!

-## Authentication and authorization
+## Authentication and Authorization

 As the first refactoring task of the authentication component, we started with implementing a JWT strategy in the shopping example to discover the common abstractions among different authentication strategies, and to explore ways of defining the default LoopBack 4 User model integrated with authorization methods like login and logout.